MarkusLohmayer/MarkusLohmayer.github.io/research.md

 such as Stirling-cycle devices, a previously mentioned connection to the GENERIC framework is explored in this thesis.
-By using the total exergy as a Hamiltonian function irreversible and reversible processes can be modeled on an equal footing.
+By using the total exergy as a Hamiltonian function, irreversible and reversible processes can be modeled on an equal footing.
 The structure of GENERIC port-Hamiltonian systems